Gugarutz/FH-Wels-Thesis-Template/README.md

 - Use `\selectlanguage{}` (options: `english`, `ngerman`, `naustrian`)
 - Choose `\titlepageDE` or `\titlepageEN`
-- Select `\input{preamble/declarationDE}` or `\input{preamble/declarationEN}`
+- Choose `\declarationDE` or `\declarationEN`
 - Set the locale for `\sisetup`
 - Provide both English and German abstracts

 >[!note]
- Do not delete template code; comment it out instead.
+> Never delete template code; comment it out instead.
+This way you can keep it as a reference.
+Feel free to delete the `\include{ch-demo/...}` chapters, sections and appendices.

-[//]: # "chatticus: Consider adding additional documentation for advanced features like bibliography management, table formatting, and custom styling."